Sharp Mesa Vista Clinical Research Center

 NAVIGATE-AD — a study for people who have been experiencing worsening memory problems, or who may have been diagnosed with mild Alzheimer’s disease.
-As Alzheimer’s disease progresses, a protein called tau builds up inside the brain.
-The NAVIGATE-AD study will ask what effect an oral investigational study drug has on the protein build up and the effect on Alzheimer’s disease symptoms.
+As Alzheimer’s disease progresses, a protein called amyloid-beta builds up inside the brain.
+The NAVIGATE-AD study will ask what effect an oral investigational study drug has on the protein build up and on clinical symptoms of Alzheimer’s disease.
 Learn more about this study.

 How to enroll.

 Choose the best doctor in San Diego for you.

 "Patients are satisfied when they receive top-quality care for a broad range of medical problems."

 "I use evidence-based treatments to promote the accurate diagnosis, well-being and recovery for children and adolescents."

 ""The secret of caring for the patient is to care for the patient." — William Osler"

 "Each patient's experience is very important and I strive to meet individual needs while delivering the highest quality of care."

 "I strive to instill in each of my patients a will to heal and a confidence in themselves."

 "My goal is to serve the family's medical needs with an emphasis on keeping everyone healthy."